 What Are the Rates of Asthma Attacks in Adults?

 - In 2021, 39.6% of adults ages 18 and older who had asthma reported having one or more asthma attacks in the past year.4

 - According to the CDC, asthma attacks in adults have declined from 2001 through 2020.5

 How Many People Seek Medical Care for Asthma?

 - In 2019, asthma accounted for 4.9 million doctors’ office visits.7

-- Black people in the U.S. are nearly six times more likely than white people in the U.S. to visit the emergency department due to asthma.8
+- Black people in the U.S. are six times more likely than white people in the U.S. to visit the emergency department due to asthma.8

 How Many People Die From Asthma?

 - On average, 10 people in the U.S. die from asthma each day.
 In 2021, 3,517 people died from asthma.
 Nearly all of these deaths are avoidable with the right treatment and care.9